Tropic Isle

 Lowest price per bulb

 After I put the spring flowering bulbs on the Fluwel website in the spring, I always take the time to write texts for them.
-At the moment we go 'live', around mid-May, there are still many new varieties in the shop without text.

 A little explanation about the new varieties or a nice story is always appreciated and motivates our customers to try something new.
 But about Tropic Isle I would better not write anything at all because a good three weeks after it first became available it was almost sold out.